ISI-apex/hpsc-bsp/utils/README.md

 environment with the RTEMS `gen_r52_qemu` BSP environment built and installed within the BSP working directory structure.
 This is typically only needed if you are developing RTEMS applications for RTPS.
+* `set-env-rtems-trch.sh` - source this script to configure your shell environment with the RTEMS `hpsc_trch_qemu` BSP environment built and installed within the BSP working directory structure.
+This is typically only needed if you are developing RTEMS applications for TRCH.
 * `set-env-yocto.sh` - source this script to configure your shell environment with the Yocto/Poky SDK built and installed within the BSP working directory structure.